Writing

 I want design to be less precious and more powerful.
 Less trapped in critique theater.
 More willing to touch the data.
 Less satisfied with a beautiful empty state if the underlying workflow is still broken.
 More fluent in the systems that produce the interface.

 The once spark-deadening space between idea and shipped product is smaller than it has ever been.
-That should make us more ambitious, not less.
-The designer who can cross that space with taste, care, technical curiosity, and a real quality bar is going to matter a lot.
+That should make us more ambitious.
+The designer who can cross that space with taste, care, technical curiosity, and a quality bar is going to matter a lot.

 Operating model